-Vishwakarma Institute of Technology Issue 01 : Rev No. 1 : Dt.
-01/07/18

-- 2. Develop a Monte Carlo simulation model for profit estimation before introducing a new product in the market.
-Consider the uncertainty in terms of sales, production costs, competitive pricing and other market dynamics. - 3.
-Develop a discrete event simulation of a typical fast-food restaurant.
+2. Develop a Monte Carlo simulation model for profit estimation before introducing a new product in the market.
+Consider the uncertainty in terms of sales, production costs, competitive pricing and other market dynamics.

+3. Develop a discrete event simulation of a typical fast-food restaurant.
 Restaurant configuration, business factors and customer behavior factors should be tunable parameters.
+(SimPy)

-(SimPy) - 4.
-Agent based simulation : Marketing/Diffusion: Word of Mouth publicity, Epidemiology: spread of disease.
-(NetLogo) - 5.
-Develop a parallel discrete event simulation for a network of routers using conservative event processing.
+4. Agent based simulation : Marketing/Diffusion: Word of Mouth publicity, Epidemiology: spread of disease.
+(NetLogo)

+5. Develop a parallel discrete event simulation for a network of routers using conservative event processing.

-- 1. Discrete Event Simulation: A First Course, L. Leemis and S. Park, 2006, Prentice-Hall. - 2.
-Agent-Based Models, Nigel Gilbert, 2008, SAGE Publications. - 3.
-System Simulation and Modeling, Sankar Sengupta, 2013, Pearson Education.
+1. Discrete Event Simulation: A First Course, L. Leemis and S. Park, 2006, Prentice-Hall.

+2. Agent-Based Models, Nigel Gilbert, 2008, SAGE Publications.

+3. System Simulation and Modeling, Sankar Sengupta, 2013, Pearson Education.

-Reference Books: 1.
-Handbook of Simulation: Principles, Methodology, Advances, Applications, and Practice, J. Banks, 1998, John Wiley & Sons.
+1. Handbook of Simulation: Principles, Methodology, Advances, Applications, and Practice, J. Banks, 1998, John Wiley & Sons.

 2. Parallel and Distributed Simulation Systems, Fujimoto R.M., 2000, John Wiley & Sons.
-Course Outcomes:

-- The student will be able to - - 1.
-Demonstrate the effectiveness of modeling and simulation at predicting behavior/performance/problems of systems under development. - 2.
-Develop a model for a given problem using appropriate modeling and simulation technique/formalism. - 3.
-Implement discrete event simulation models using general-purpose programming languages or DES frameworks - 4.
-Design an agent-based simulation model for a complex system. - 5.
-Contribute towards increased utilization of modeling and simulation as a problem solving approach for issues in governance and industry where it could be applied - 6.
-Adapt to the changing needs of the organizations and individuals during the development process.
+1. Demonstrate the effectiveness of modeling and simulation at predicting behavior/performance/problems of systems under development.

+2. Develop a model for a given problem using appropriate modeling and simulation technique/formalism.

+3. Implement discrete event simulation models using general-purpose programming languages or DES frameworks

+4. Design an agent-based simulation model for a complex system.

+5. Contribute towards increased utilization of modeling and simulation as a problem solving approach for issues in governance and industry where it could be applied

+6. Adapt to the changing needs of the organizations and individuals during the development process.